Tondo Church: Feast of the Santo Niño de Tondo

 At North Harbor waits the great pagoda with turreted altar.
 The Sto.
 Niño embarks, along with everybody who can squeeze abroad and the pagoda moves through the flaming hues of the sunset escorted by fishing fleets bedecked with banners the smaller boats racing each other round and round the pagoda.
 Dusk falls as the flotilla sails northward along the bay.
 On the pagoda the dancing continues but the trip has also become a picnic as the good old custom of caridad showers forth bags of biscuits and baskets of native oranges.
 The Sto.
 Niño moves in a blaze of light on the waters of his city.
 The voyage ends at the landing in the Velasquez and Pritil, densest tenement of Tondo is even livelier because folks back from school or works join in the merriment and besides, it's always more fun to dance under the stars than under the sun.
 Parents not only from Tondo or Manila but also from the province come to dance before the Sto.
 Niño to pray for a sick child or give thanks for a child's recovery."

 The fiesta of the Santo Niño has since been called the "Lakbayaw Festival".
-The name of the festival is a portmanteau of the Tagalog-Filipino words Lakbay (meaning "to journey") and Sayaw (meaning "to dance").
-It essentially means "a joyful journey with the Lord".
-The current name has become popular because of the many contingents of dancers—particularly males—who take part on the parade on the streets of Tondo on the Saturday before the 3rd Sunday of January – a homage of the dancing of the former land segments of what was once the fluvial procession.
+The name of the festival is a portmanteau of the Tagalog-Filipino words lakbáy (meaning "to journey") and sayáw (meaning "to dance"), with the intended meaning of "a joyful journey with the Lord".
+The current name has become popular because of the many contingents of dancers—particularly males—who take part on the parade on the streets of Tondo on the Saturday before the third Sunday of January – a homage of the dancing of the former land segments of what was once the fluvial procession.